Michelin Star Head Chef of The Bybrook

 Introducing Executive Chef, Rob Potter

-Growing up in the West Midlands, Rob knew from a young age he’d one day have a career in the kitchen.
-Rob was quick to take his skills in to the work place, and after college, secured a position as Commis Chef at The Bay Tree in Birmingham, under Michelin starred Head Chef Andy Waters, one of Rob’s most influential peers to this day.
+Growing up in the West Midlands, Robert knew from a young age he’d one day have a career in the kitchen.
+Robert was quick to take his skills in to the work place, and after college, secured a position as Commis Chef at The Bay Tree in Birmingham, under Michelin starred Head Chef Andy Waters, one of Rob’s most influential peers to this day.

 Potter says he has “a dedicated focus to serving seasonal and classical food combinations” and his aim “is to create a relaxed fine-dining menu influenced by the seasons as well as being dictated by the beautiful British produce harvested from within the grounds of The Manor House.’’
 He will serve the finest seasonal produce possible and prepare it with flare and distinctive flavours.